Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Abstract

 \section{Abstract}

-A novel construction of lattices is proposed. {\black This construction can be thought of as a special class of Construction A with codes over rings that can be represented as the Cartesian product of $L$ linear codes over $\mathbb{F}_{p_1},\ldots,\mathbb{F}_{p_L}$, respectively; hence, it is referred to as Construction $\pi_A$.} The existence of a sequence of such lattices that is good for quantization and good for channel coding (i.e., Poltyrev-limit achieving) under multistage decoding is shown.
-This family of lattices is then used to generate a sequence of nested lattice codes that can achieve the AWGN capacity under multistage decoding, which substantially reduces decoding complexity as compared to {\black nested lattice codes from Construction A lattices with codes over prime fields}.
-A generalization named Construction $\pi_D$ is also investigated which subsumes Construction A {\black with codes over prime fields}, Construction D, and Construction $\pi_A$ as special cases.
+A novel construction of lattices is proposed.
+This construction can be thought of as a special class of Construction A {\black from codes over finite rings} that can be represented as the Cartesian product of $L$ linear codes over $\mathbb{F}_{p_1},\ldots,\mathbb{F}_{p_L}$, {\black respectively, and hence is referred to} as Construction $\pi_A$.
+The existence of a sequence of such lattices that is good for channel coding (i.e., Poltyrev-limit achieving) under multistage decoding is shown. {\black A new family of multilevel nested lattice codes based on Construction $\pi_A$ lattices is proposed and its achievable rate for the additive white Gaussian channel is analyzed}.
+A generalization named Construction $\pi_D$ is also investigated which subsumes Construction A with codes over prime fields, Construction D, and Construction $\pi_A$ as special cases.